 - You have an affinity for pop culture -- and aren’t surprised to learn how many culturally relevant movies and artists have come from New Zealand, such as The Lord of the Rings movies and rising star director Taika Waititi.

 - You love Rugby or at least want to support the best team in the world.
 The All Blacks New Zealand rugby team are crazy impressive.
 (Have you ever seen them doing the Haka before a game?
 Learn more here).
 They have won the last two Rugby World Cups and are considered statistically the best team to have ever played the game.

 - You want to live in one of the most beautiful places on earth.
 Enough said.

 If many of these things strike your fancy, or you see yourself in a similar situation as I had a couple of years ago, then New Zealand is a great place for you to do graduate studies!

 A Note on Financing Your Graduate Degree in New Zealand

 As I mentioned above, pursuing a graduate degree anywhere is an investment.
 You may, like me, wonder how you can pay for it.

 When I was accepted I also received a doctoral scholarship which helped make the final decision so much easier.
 I knew that the department really wanted me there and I could afford to do the program without going into debt.
 For me, scholarships or fellowships have been a vital part of pursuing graduate studies in the creative arts and I highly recommend applying for them.

-Each year, Go Overseas offers scholarships for students to study abroad in New Zealand; in 2017, they offered graduate scholarships for the first time.
-If you want to apply, do so before October 13, 2017.
+Each year, Go Overseas offers scholarships for students to study abroad in New Zealand.
+Starting in 2017, this included scholarships for graduate students, and 2018 applications are now open.
+Click here to apply.